kironiitdu/fariduddin.github.io/README.md

 🔭 I have been working as a full stack engineer since 2015.
 Working with Microsoft since 2018.

-👯 A team player who is passionate about helping and collaborating within the team to make the businesses succeeded.
+👯 A team player who is passionate about helping and collaborating within the team to make the businesses succeed.

 🌱 Always ready to learn new things which helps me to choose the most effective methods for solving difficult problems.